touche-webis-de/touche-code/clef24/human-value-detection/approaches/ollama-baseline/README.md

 ### TIRA usage
 - Follow the guide on the TIRA submission page to upload the model
 - Use this for the command: `python /ollama_baseline.py $inputDataset $outputDir`

-## Develop your own approach
-- See the [ollama-baseline-notebook](../ollama-baseline-notebook/) if you prefer to work with notebooks instead of plain Python scripts
-- Modify "Setup" and "Prediction"
-- At the start of the [Dockerfile](Dockerfile) is an alternative `FROM` instruction to use PyTorch and GPUs (works with TIRA)
-- You can integrate our [model_downloader](../model-downloader/) to download models from Hugging Face Hub